Biosite Systems Limited is committed to protecting and respecting your privacy.

 Where we store your personal data

 We take your safety and security very seriously and we are committed to protecting your personal and financial information.
 All information you provide to us is stored on our secure servers.
 Where we have given you (or where you have chosen) a password that enables you to access certain parts of our service, you are responsible for keeping this password confidential.
-We ask you not to share a password with anyone.
+We ask you not to share a password with anyone and to make a password reasonably secure.

 – to ask us not to process your personal data for marketing purposes.
 We will inform you (before collecting your data) if we intend to use your data for such purposes or if we intend to disclose your information to any third party for such purposes;

-– to ask us not to process your personal data where it is processed on the basis of legitimate interests provided that there are no compelling reasons for that processing;
+– to ask us not to process your personal data where it is processed on the basis of legitimate interest provided that there are no compelling reasons for that processing;

 – to ask us not to process your personal data for scientific or historical research purposes, where relevant, unless the processing is necessary in the public interest;